getevm/evm-php/README.md

 $ evm php use 8.1.0 --ts --archType=x64 # use v8.1.0 thread safe 64bit

 $ evm php ls # see information about current installed release

+$ evm php sync # synchronise version file with the centralized file; used to pull latest PHP releases
 ```

 # Support